Death in custody: Three police officers charged with manslaughter after man died at Hawera station

-Police have filed manslaughter charges against three police officers in connection with the death of a man in custody in New Plymouth.
+Police have filed manslaughter charges against three police officers in connection with the death of a man in custody in Taranaki.

 The charges relate to the death of a 55-year-old man at the Hawera police station in the early hours of June 1, 2019.